Now everyone gets to see him from this angle.

 and George W. Bush

-and was the first president to be born after World War II
+.
+He was the first president to be born after World War II

 and the first Democrat elected to two terms since Franklin D. Roosevelt